pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 Belting

 "I would say the most important thing is to realize that belting shouldn't be loud because it's, it's singing designed to be done with a microphone."

-MET

-"I love working at the Met so much.
-I know that like, you know, sometimes, like we hear about things, there have been a lot of things coming out in the news about about things happening there.
-But I have only ever been treated with professionalism and respect whenever I work there."

-"one of the most impressive people in rehearsals to me was Alina garantia.
-I just thought she was so focused."

-"she was nice to everybody, but also very, but also very introverted, in a way, but like, just so professional.
-And never any drama, just like would try anything you asked her to do."

-"And there was one day where we were all there.
-And it was the all of us.
-Everyone was there.
-The covers all small parts everybody.
-And bass, we're seeing the trio.
-And Renee really showed off in that rehearsal.
-And it was really unbelievable."

-"They have this enormous proscenium stage."

-"It is both amazing and limiting to have that kind of space"

-MET contrasts small works

-"In my opinion, that's not real opera.
-I think it's a new version of opera, which is very interesting and can really connect with audiences.
-But I think it's important that if we're going to keep doing this art form, there are institutions that do opera the way it was meant to be done.
-Because otherwise, what is it?
-It's weird musical theatre."

 "Dark and bright, released and held, open and closed, and deep and high.
 I think when a singer finds the balance of all those things, it's really exciting."